July 24 (Constitution Hill, Johannesburg)

 African tourism can play a significant role in the economic development of countries on the continent, while also battling to save one of its most precious natural resources, wildlife.
 There are clear needs for the countries on the continent to embrace crisis preparedness, despite the frequency of events, countries must learn to systemically plan as well as develop long term strategies for destination diversification, ending wildlife crime and addressing the impacts of climate change to ensure sustainable economic growth.
 Today’s summit will surface issues for consideration and action, starting with understanding crisis management and preparedness, the value of tourism as an economic driver, the connection between tourism and conservation and finally addressing the “continental blur”.
 Not everything that happens on the continent, happens in each of the 54 countries.

 Tourism is an economic driver of the planet.
 One in five jobs are in the industry, the GDP’s of many nation states are tied to the performance of their tourism sector, which is also a driver for peace through education and social collaboration.
 These components are key to building resiliency yet is there a disconnect when governments look at crisis preparedness?
 Are governments supporting the sector robustly?
 What can be done to get more recognition and funding from government?
-Our Moderator will present concerns, followed by a discussion with Ministers who have had success with their governments putting focus on the sector.

 What constitutes a crisis, how to prepare for it and what are the essential things to know?
 One thing everyone agrees upon when talking about preparedness is that planning is essential.
 Drafting a plan is the result of the exercise but the actual planning and training are the critical ingredient.
 With various types of crisis from man-made to natural disasters, what are the key elements to ensuring a country or a business are ready for when they are confronted by crisis?
 Are governments connecting the dots?